Our Ethos

 Collaborative

 Jesus gathered a community of unlikely companions and shared his work and authority with them rather than reserving it for himself.
-We therefore carry a collaborative spirit—sharing leadership, welcoming many voices, and inviting the wisdom of the whole body, not just a few.
+We therefore carry a collaborative spirit—sharing leadership, welcoming many voices, and inviting the wisdom of the whole body

 Curious

-Jesus asked questions more often than he answered them, and he met people's stories with genuine interest rather than assumption.
-We therefore carry a curious spirit—staying open to mystery, asking before assuming, and approaching one another and God with wonder rather than certainty.
+Jesus asked a lot of questions, and he met people's stories with genuine interest rather than assumption.
+We therefore carry a curious spirit—staying open to mystery, asking before assuming, and approaching one another and God with sincere wonder.

 Discerning

-Jesus read the moment—knowing when to speak and when to withdraw, when to challenge and when to comfort.
+Jesus read the moment.
+He thoughtfully chose when to speak and when to withdraw, when to challenge and when to comfort.
 We therefore carry a discerning spirit—listening closely to the moment, weighing situations with wisdom, and understanding that each person’s life calls for a unique path.

 Gentle